nuts-foundation/nl-360-ig/input/pagecontent/vol2a.md

 - **The data holder** — the care organisation the resource originates from.
 - **The date** — the date on which the resource was registered in the source.
-- **The role or persona of the registering health care professional**, in so far as the underlying zib provides for this.
+- **The role or persona of the registering health care professional**, when the underlying zib provides for this.

 The following FHIR elements are used to convey this lineage: